Montana Fly Fishing Rivers

 If you have not floated the Smith, then it’s about time you did!
 The Smith River is one of the most popular Montana Fly Fishing Rivers that exist!
 It is an awe-inspiring 60-mile float through majestic canyons and towering rock cliffs and walls.
 In addition to that, the fishing is amazing!

 The Brown Trout and Rainbows here are very abundant and hungry!
 And, the average size of the fish is nothing short of amazing!
 Dry fly fishing can be absolutely awesome, but large nymphs and streamers account for the most consistent fishing success.

-Smith River Trips begin at Camp Baker, about 25 miles from White Sulphur Springs and ends at the Eden Bridge, about 25 miles from Ulm, where the Smith enters the Missouri River.
+Smith River Trips begin at Camp Baker, about 25 miles from White Sulphur Springs, and end at the Eden Bridge, about 25 miles from Ulm, where the Smith enters the Missouri River.
 This is a 5-day trip with beautiful designated, reserved riverside campsites.
 This trip is quite suitable for the whole family to enjoy!
 Don’t miss out on this coveted opportunity!
 Learn more about the Smith River Here, or call today to reserve your spots!

 Our Most Prized Fly Fishing River!

 The South Fork of the Flathead River is our “crown jewel”!
 This gin-clear river flowing through the heart of the Bob Marshall Wilderness is home to incredible numbers of Westslope Cutthroat and Bull Trout!